Health Promotion and Nutrition Services

 The Office on Aging and Independence offers a wide range of services to promote healthy aging, improve the health and quality of life for older adults and adults with disabilities to include exercise, nutrition programs and evidence-based programs.

-Free one-on-one nutrition assessments with a registered dietitian are offered at Howard County 50+ Centers by appointment.
+Free one-on-one nutrition consultations with a registered dietitian are offered at Howard County 50+ Centers by appointment.
 During each half-hour appointment, individuals will learn to:

 - Develop healthy eating patterns and lifestyle changes